How to Increase Sperm Count Naturally

 Don’t: drink excessively or smoke.
 Alcohol abuse affects sperm morphology and sperm production.
 Smoking hampers sperm motility and seminal fluid quality.

-Do: consider taking vitamins and supplements that have been shown to increase sperm count, including:
+Do: consider taking vitamins and supplements that have been shown to increase sperm health, such as our Prenatal for him which was formulated for sperm health.

 A word on temperature